chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

      chef-automate status
     ```

 1. Post Deployment, you can run the verification command

     ```bash
-     chef-automate verfiy
+     chef-automate verify
     ```

 1. Get the  cluster Info